If you are a business owner, you may be wondering: Can I use life insurance for investment purposes?

 - Cash value withdrawal isn't free

 If you take out a policy loan, you are expected to pay it back with interest.
 Otherwise, the insurer will deduct the principal amount and interest from the death benefit.
-Withdrawing the cash value allows you to escape this penalty, but the death benefit will get reduced by the amount you withdraw.
+Withdrawing the cash value allows you to escape this penalty, but the benefit will get reduced by the amount you withdraw.

 What is corporate-owned life insurance?